EN 10168 Mill certificates

 Z02 Date of issue and validation Yes Yes

-Z03 Stamp of the inspection representative No Yes
+Z03 Stamp of the inspection representativ; composed of name, title and image of the stamp No Yes

 Z04 CE marking with properties CE image, the identification number of the notified body, year of issueing and document number No Yes